jacobpstein/GSS_training/README.md

 # Spatial Regression (a gentle intro)
 A repo for presentation materials on spatial regression to the Ghana Statistical Service.
+The presentation as given can be found [here](https://jacobpstein.github.io/GSS_training/#/title-slide).

 Many of the resources from this session come from the much smarter folks at various universities.
 Please check out the following links: